mactul/powermake/README.md

 - The `"type"` field can have the value `"gnu"`, `"gcc"`, `"clang"`, `"msvc"` or `"clang-cl"`.
   It determines the syntax that should be used.
-For example, if you are using mingw, the syntax of the compiler is the same as the `gcc` syntax and your compiler should be set like that:
+For example, if you are using mingw, the syntax of the compiler is the same as the `gcc` syntax and ythe default callback used by [powermake.run](#powermakerun) if the `default_callback` is unspecified but you can use it whenever you want. our compiler should be set like that:
   ```json
   "c_compiler" {
       "type": "gcc",